-In Carmarthen a change programme led by orthopaedic surgeons and supported by the clinical team and enthusiastic management set up a 15-bed acute hip fracture unit in a former medical ward in June 2011.
-With a full-time orthogeriatrician supported by junior staff, a specialist trauma nurse, a fasttrack AED protocol, new procedures to ensure 7-day preoperative assessments, multidisciplinary teamwork, and routine cognitive assessment, falls assessment and osteoporosis assessment, care improved, with a 1% fall in mortality, and a reduction in average acute stay from 16 to 14 days.
+In Carmarthen a change programme initiated by orthopaedic surgeons, supported by management and led by an enthusiastic orthogeriatrician set up a 15-bed acute hip fracture unit - the first in Wales - in a former medical ward in June 2011.
+With a full-time orthogeriatrician supported by junior staff, a specialist trauma nurse, a fast-track A&E protocol, new procedures to ensure 7-day preoperative assessments, multidisciplinary teamwork, and routine cognitive assessment, falls assessment and osteoporosis assessment, care improved, with a 1% fall in mortality, and a reduction in average acute stay from 16 to 14 days.
 Improved training opportunities arose, with orthopaedic and medical juniors working well together, and effective team working resulting in improved morale.